garrandall/popular-music-data/tracks/let-s-pretend-we-re-married-prince.md

 Funny but it seems that you're alone like me
 If you r go let's come see what we can see

-Ooh, little darlin' if you're
+Oh little darlin' if you're
 Free 4 a couple of hours (Free 4 a couple of hours)
 If you ain't busy 4 the next 7 years (Next 7 years) Say, let's pretend we're married and go all night